Birthare/evolent-health/README.md

    - **Data Operations:** REST APIs to be consumed for operating with the data

 **NOTE:** I would like to let you know on below 2 highlights:
-- That post deployment, I have observed the relative file path mismatch because of which 2 attachments are failing to load under run time application (Problem Statement PDF and one thunmbnail image in the footer copyright).
+- That post deployment, I have observed the relative file path mismatch because of which 2 attachments are failing to load under run time application (Problem Statement PDF and one thumbnail image in the footer copyright).
 - Currently I have mocked the rest APIs in the form of real JSON and consuming them as per the expected service call formats only.
-Only the POST call related features (Adding of new user, update to them, activate/deacivate) will not be accessible on the application right now.
-However the flow can be expecrienced on the user inteface.
+Only the POST call related features (Adding of new user, update to them, activate/deactivate) will not be accessible on the application right now.
+However the flow can be experienced on the user interface.

 **User Experience Coverage**
 - **Header Navigation**